Carlos-Fer-MP/Laravel-REST-API/README.md

 #### A little disclaimer.

- It is important to emphasize that this is the first time that I apply hexagonal programming, it is possible that some functionality is missing but my main goal was to apply the hexagonal architecture.
+ It is important to emphasize that this is the first time that I apply hexagonal programming, it is possible that a functionality is missing but my main goal was to apply the hexagonal architecture.